This Is Not True For Software Engineers

 I can confidently say that this is completely wrong, it’s actually the other way around.

 We don’t just accept requirements, we also discussed the requirements thoroughly with them: What’s the goal of our product?
-How we measure success metrics?
+How do we measure success metrics?
 What’s the product’s expectation?
 What if a certain edge case happens?
-And many more!

 Even if you don’t work closely with them, let’s say you’re a junior developer — you still need to also communicate with other peer engineers.